Bill O’Reilly: Trump tour needed because U.S. journalism failed

 “It’s shocking, that’s the only word I can think of to describe this total collapse of journalism in the U.S.,” Mr. O’Reilly told The Washington Times.
 “These outlets either sincerely loathed Donald Trump or loved him, but they didn’t care about the facts.
 I really don’t know what happened the last four years in the White House.”

-In a statement Monday, Mr. Trump announced the show’s first four dates in Florida and Texas, which will be held in the arenas used by professional basketball and hockey teams.
+In a statement Monday, Mr. Trump announced the show’s first four dates in Florida and Texas, now set for December in the arenas used by professional basketball and hockey teams.

 “These will be wonderful but hard-hitting sessions where we’ll talk about the real problems happening in the U.S., those that the fake news media never mention,” Mr. Trump said.
 “I will be focusing on greatness for our country, something seldom discussed in political dialogue.”
 Additional dates for the tour are “up to Donald Trump,” Mr. O’Reilly said.